 For most beekeepers, the bee smoker is a commonly used piece of equipment, along with the hive tool.
 It is a safe, bee-friendly way to help the hive stay calm during beekeeper visits.

-Smoke is only one piece of the puzzle for keeping bees in a docile state.
-It won’t replace bad beekeeping.
+Smoke is only one piece of the puzzle for keeping bees docile.
+It won’t replace poor beekeeping.
 Timing visits correctly, using gentle movements, and wearing appropriate clothing should all be considered.

 As beekeepers develop experience, they’ll learn to read their bees.
 A hive has good and bad days, like humans.
-Sometimes, it’s best to just walk away and come back another day when they’re not so grumpy.
+Sometimes, it’s best to walk away and return another day when they’re not so grumpy.